Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

 Thus, we replace the constraints in \eqref{Unit_Mod_v} with \eqref{Unit_v:eq} and transform $\Sc_\wbf$ into the following equivalent problem:

-To make the problem more tractable, we relax $\Sc_\wbf^\text{eq}$ by transferring the constraint in \eqref{Unit_Mod_v_b} into the objective function in \eqref{Unit_Mod_v_mod} as a penalty term with a penalty weight $\zeta>0$.
+To make the problem more tractable, we relax $\Sc_\wbf^\text{eq}$ by transferring the constraint in \eqref{Unit_Mod_v_b} into the objective function in \eqref{Unit_Mod_v_mod} as a penalty term with a penalty weight $\rho>0$.
 The relaxed problem is given by

 \begin{remark} The penalty term in \eqref{v_MMF:1} is to ensure that $\ebf^T\ebf$ is as close to $M$ as possible in solving $\widetilde{\Sc}_{\wbf}$.
-Note that we choose the penalty term in this form such that the two terms in the objective function are both normalized.
-In particular, for the weighted SINR term, using $(\wbf,\ebf)$ from $\Pc_\ebf$, we have $\min_{i, k}\frac{\SINR_{ik}}{\gamma_{ik}} =1$ based on \eqref{SINRW_constr}.
-Thus, we expect this term to be close to $1$, especially as the AO iteration between $\Pc_\ebf$ and $\widetilde{\Sc}_\wbf$ converges.
-The RIS passive beamformer norm term satisfies $\frac{\ebf^H\ebf}{M}\le 1$ based on \eqref{Unit_Mod_v_a}, and it is also expected to be close to $1$ as the AO iteration converges.
-In this way, the two terms in \eqref{v_MMF:1} have comparable values that are both around $1$, which are not affected by the actual values of SINR or $\|\ebf\|^2$ for a specific setup.
-This simplifies the tuning of penalty parameter $\zeta$, which can remain the same for different system configurations. \end{remark}
+Note that we choose the penalty term in this particular form such that the two terms in the objective function are both normalized.
+In particular, for first term, we note that $\wbf$ is the solution to $\Pc_\ebf$, which yields $\min_{i, k}\frac{\SINR_{ik}}{\gamma_{ik}} =1$ in \eqref{SINRW_constr}.
+Thus, we expect this term to be close to $1$, especially when the iterative procedure between $\Pc_\ebf$ and $\widetilde{\Sc}_\wbf$ converges.
+The second term for the normalized RIS passive beamformer satisfies $\frac{\ebf^H\ebf}{M}\le 1$ based on \eqref{Relax_Unit_Mod_v}, and it is also expected to be close to $1$ when the AO procedure converges.
+Therefore, the two terms in \eqref{v_MMF:1} have comparable values that are both close to $1$.
+Being normalized, they do not depend on the actual values of SINR or $\|\ebf\|^2$ for a specific system configuration.
+This simplifies the tuning of penalty parameter $\rho$, which can remain the same for different system configurations. \end{remark}

-Although $\widetilde{\Sc}_{\wbf}$ is still a non-convex QCQP problem, compared with $\Sc_{\wbf}$, it is more amenable to efficient algorithm design to compute a solution, which will be discussed in Section~\ref{subsec:S_w}.
+Compared with $\Sc_{\wbf}$, $\widetilde{\Sc}_{\wbf}$ is more amenable to efficient algorithm design to compute a solution, which will be discussed in Section~\ref{subsec:S_w}.

-Thus, following the above, the first step in our AMBF approach is to solve the two multicast beamforming problems alternatingly, \ie $\Pc_\ebf$ for the BS beamformers $\{\wbf_i\}$ and $\widetilde{\Sc}_{\wbf}$ for the RIS beamformer $\ebf$.
+Combining Sections~\ref{subsec:w_problem} and \ref{subsec:RIS_problem}, the first step in our AMBF approach is to solve the two multicast beamforming problems alternatingly, \ie $\Pc_\ebf$ for the BS beamformers $\{\wbf_i\}$ and $\widetilde{\Sc}_{\wbf}$ for the RIS beamformer $\ebf$.